 Requests are evaluated for their alignment with Adirondack Foundation's priority program areas, articulation of needs being served, change the organization or program brings about in the community or people served, and capacity of the applicant to carry out the work.
 (Please see our applicant packet for more information).

 Key dates

-- Monday, January 8, 2024 application goes live - Monday, January 8, 2024, 2pm virtual info session on zoom, register at bit.ly/GenerousActs24 - Tuesday, February 13, 2024 application due - By Wednesday, April 24, 2024 award notifications
+- Wednesday, December 11, 2024 application opens - Thursday, January 9, 2025 applicant webinar, register at https://bit.ly/GAF2025 - Friday, February 7, 2025 application due - By Wednesday, April 2, 2025 award notifications

 How to apply